 As Johnson would later recall, the first line, “Lift ev’ry voice and sing,” came easily.
 After that, he set to work finishing the stanza.
 When the next lines came to him, he realized “the spirit of the poem had taken hold of me.”

-Johnson handed the first stanza to Rosamond, who worked on the music at his piano in their LaVilla home in Jacksonville.
-Rather than sitting down to write the other two stanzas, Johnson instead went outside to the porch.
-“While my brother worked at his musical setting I paced back and forth on the porch, repeating the lines over and over to myself, going through all the agony and ecstasy of creating.”
+Johnson gave Rosamond the first stanza, then went outside to the porch: “While my brother worked at his musical setting I paced back and forth on the porch, repeating the lines over and over to myself, going through all the agony and ecstasy of creating.”